-More than 20,000 children and teens were entered in the drawing after completing summer reading programs at their local libraries across the state.
-Five winners were chosen in a random drawing from each of Nebraska’s three U.S. Congressional Districts.
-They were awarded $529 each in a NEST 529 College Savings account, and their respective library branches received $250 each.
+Children between the ages of 3 and 18 who registered for Summer Reading Programs at their local libraries and who completed local requirements for the programs were automatically entered in the drawing.
+Five winners were chosen in the random drawing from each of Nebraska’s three U.S. Congressional Districts.
+Each winner was awarded $529 in a NEST 529 College Savings Plan account, and the child’s respective library branch received $250 from First National Bank of Omaha, program manager for NEST.

-Winners and the libraries where they took part in summer reading are as follows:
+The 2016 winners and the libraries where they participated in summer reading are the following:

 Libraries receiving donations in the Read to Win event are as follows: